-As previously disclosed, on August 18, 2022, the audit committee received notice from Moss Adams, the Company's independent registered public accounting firm, that it had made the decision to resign as the Company's independent registered public accounting firm, effective August 18, 2022.
+As previously disclosed, on August 18, 2022, the audit committee received notice from Moss Adams, that it had made the decision to resign as the Company's independent registered public accounting firm, effective August 18, 2022.
 The audit committee accepted the resignation of Moss Adams also on August 18, 2022.